mitwelten/mitwelten-db-backend/schema/NOTES.md

 ## Theoretical Schema

 In theory, `nodes` are used at `locations` in a given time span.
-That would result in an ERD like the one below, where the relation `installation` is uniquely identified by `node`, `location` and `time_range`.
+That would result in an ERD like the one below, where the relation `deployment` is uniquely identified by `node`, `location` and `time_range`.

-The seems unnecessarily complicated to manage in development, the suggestion is to cut `installation` and store `node`, `location` and `timestamp` in every record.
+The seems unnecessarily complicated to manage in development, the suggestion is to cut `deployment` and store `node`, `location` and `timestamp` in every record.

 ```mermaid
 erDiagram